S4dallys/CCAPDEV-MC01-Restaurant-Review/README.md

 # 🖊️ CCAPDEV MC01/MC02 (wip)
 A repo for a restaurant review site.

-Contains 3 pieces of sample data for users and restaurants, as well as multiple sample reviews.
+Contains numerous pieces of sample data for users and restaurants, as well as multiple sample reviews.
 Placeholder users/reviews/reastaurants are purely to show off scrolling/what the site would look like if it were fully populated.

 ## ⭐ Members
 - LIM, RYDEL